fafalone/MagnifyDemo/README.md

 This is a quick port of the Windows SDK example for the [Magnification API](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/magapi/entry-magapi-sdk).

+**UPDATE:** Version 1.1 adds undocumented smoothing functionality.

+>[!WARNING]
+>The `useSmoothing` setting does not work in the VB6 IDE.
+It will crash.
+However it works in compiled VB6 exes and twinBASIC IDE.

 There's two versions:

 1) The original twinBASIC version, made using WinDevLib, so all APIs/UDTs/etc were already defined.